adrienne876/adriennewilliamscv/index.md

 ## About me

-I am an engineer by training and a creative.
-I do three things:
+I am an engineer by training and a Creative.
+I live and work in Jamaica 🇯🇲, where I do three things:
 - teach and research Physics, Biomechanics and Health
 - produce and host a video interview series about repatriation/return migration to the Caribbean called "Repat Series"
 - read 120+ books (fiction and non-fiction) per year